davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 The rest of the file can be read using the same method, but be sure to allocate space for those vectors/matrices first!

+#### Sanity Check

+Before you run the safety algorithm, you should do a quick sanity check to ensure the values given in the files are correct.
+There are two areas in which you need to do this:

+- Ensure that the currently allocated resources do not exceed the total number of resources.
+- Ensure each thread's needs do not exceed its max demands for each resource type.

+If either of these tests fail, output an error and exit.

 #### The Safety Algorithm

-Your task is to read in the contents of the given state file, and determine if the state is SAFE or UNSAFE by running the Banker's Safety algorithm.
+Upon passing the sanity checks, your task is to read in the contents of the given state file, and determine if the state is SAFE or UNSAFE by running the Banker's Safety algorithm.
 The pseudocode for this algorithm is given below:

 ```c
 // m = number of resource types (3)